NorthEdWAD/web-hub/project-02-gallery/README.md

       if (i === currentIndex) {

          // Calculate the index of the next image.
-         // The '%' (modulo) operator ensures that if we're at the last image,
+         // The '%' (modulus) operator ensures that if we're at the last image,
          // the next index wraps around to 0, creating a loop let nextIdx = (i + 1) % images.length;